Conformal Prediction: a Unified Review of Theory and New Challenges: Foundations of Conformal Prediction

 Following these steps any simple predictor, combined with a suitable measure of deviation of $\hat{y}_i$ from $y_i$, leads to a nonconformity measure and, therefore, to a conformal predictor.
 The algorithm will always produce valid nested prediction regions.
 But the prediction regions will be efficient (i.e. small) only if $A(B, z)$ measures well how different $z$ is from the examples in $B$.
 And consequently only if the underlying algorithm is appropriate.
 Conformal prediction ends up to be a powerful meta-algorithm, created on top of any point predictor --- very powerful but yet extremely simple in its rationale.

 A useful remark in \cite{paper:tutorial} points out that the prediction regions produced by the conformal algorithm do not change when the nonconformity measure $A$ is transformed monotonically.
 For instance, if A is positive, choosing $A$ or its square $A^2$ will make no difference.
 While comparing the scores to compute $p_z$, indeed, the interest is on the relative values and their reciprocal position --- whether one is bigger than another or not, but not on the single absolute values.
 As a result, the choice of the deviation measure is relatively unimportant.
-The really crucial step in determining the nonconformity measure, again, is choosing the point predictor $f$.
+In this framework, the important step in determining the nonconformity measure in this setting is choosing the point predictor $f$.